Photoshop CC 2017 is officially here, and it rolls out exciting new features for designers and digital photographers.

-One of the biggest changes in Adobe Photoshop CC 2017 is the completely redesigned New Document dialog box.
+One of the most significant changes in Adobe Photoshop CC 2017 is the completely redesigned New Document dialog box.
 This redesign still has all the functionality of the legacy dialog box but in a more modern and visual layout.

 But this update is much more than a cosmetic change.
-The New Document dialog now comes loaded with free templates from Adobe Stock that allow you to jump-start your creative process right away.
+The New Document dialog now comes with free templates from Adobe Stock that allow you to jump-start your creative process immediately.

-This redesign New Document window allows you to:
+This redesigned New Document window allows you to:

 - Save custom presets.